Director – Residential Program

-- Distributes payroll checks on payday to SIG employees.
+- Distributes payroll checks and reimbursements to SIG employees.

-- Returns checks, credit cards, and related records to the VP of SIG in Stamford at end of session.
+- Returns checks, credit cards, and related records to the SIG Vice President at the end of session.

 Physical Characteristics of a Director

-- The Director exerts up to 20 lbs of force occasionally, and/or up to 10 lbs of force frequently, and/or a negligible amount of force constantly to move objects.
-Physical demands are in excess of sitting, and requires walking or standing to a significant degree.
-The Director is required to move throughout the programs on a routine basis.
+- The Director will exert up to 40 lbs of force occasionally, and/up to 20 lbs of force frequently, and/or a negligible amount of force constantly to move objects.
+Physical demands are in excess of sitting, and require walking or standing to a significant degree.
+The Director is required to move throughout the campus on a routine basis and execute program operations.

 - Works long hours, may be required to work 24/7 shifts to schedule, assist, and direct operations, especially during emergency operations and unexpected situations related to students and staff issues.